 - eczema: a chronic skin disorder that includes itchy, scaly rashes

-- psoriasis: an autoimmune disease that causes skin redness and irritation
+- psoriasis: an autoimmune disease that causes skin redness and irritation, usually in the form of plaques

 - dermatographism: a raised, red, itchy rash caused by pressure on the skin